MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ![Two Option Set - old style](./media/use-native-cds-connector/TwoOptionSet-Old.png)

 With the new *Improved data source experience and Common Data Service views* feature, your card will now be marked as **custom** and you'll see errors.
 Remove the old data card and add the Option Set back.
-Once re-added, by default, you'll see an edit control with two options.
+You'll see an edit control with two options by default after you add.

 ![TwoOptionSet-New](./media/use-native-cds-connector/TwoOptionSet-New.png)